OrkenWhite/dotfiles/nord_v2/README.md

 OTHER INFO
 ----------
-"sudo poweroff" and "sudo reboot" commands need to be allowed to execute without a password for those functions to work from the bar on non-systemd distros.<br>
+"sudo poweroff" and "sudo reboot" commands need to be set up to execute without a password for those functions to work from the bar if used on a non-systemd distro.<br>
 You should correct the network interface names in the polybar config to make those widgets work.<br>
 LaTeX-Suite plugin for vim recommended.<br>
 It is recommended to place a wallpaper.jpg file in the root of the home directory.